 In the ever-changing nuclear medicine game, one danger for Telix watchers is the risk of more intense US competition eroding the returns from Illuccix.

-Choosing his words carefully, Dr Behrenbruch says the market indeed is competitive but this "does not translate into a pricing discount per se".

-He adds that as the company increases sales, "there is always a trade-off between acquiring market share and pricing".
+Choosing his words carefully, Dr Behrenbruch says the market indeed is competitive but this "does not translate into a pricing discount per se ... [and] there is always a trade-off between acquiring market share and pricing".

 While volume incentives are likely to become more common "so far pricing has been extremely stable".